A Wavefield Correlation Approach to Improve Sound Speed Estimation in Ultrasound Autofocusing: Methods

 \subsubsection{\textit{In Vivo}}

-Thyroid and carotid artery \textit{in vivo} data from three patients was originally captured in \cite{Brickson2021Reverberation} using a 128-element full synthetic aperture sequence on an L12-3v transducer with a Verasonics Vantage 256 system.
+\textit{In vivo} data from \cite{Brickson2021Reverberation} and \cite{Telichko2022Noninvasive} were also used to evaluate the proposed method.
+From \cite{Brickson2021Reverberation}, thyroid and carotid artery data were obtained from three patients acquired using a 128-element full synthetic aperture sequence on an L12-3v transducer and Vantage 256 under a Stanford IRB approved protocol.
 A transmit center frequency of 5.95\,MHz was used, with a sampling frequency of 25\,MHz.
-Due to memory constraints, this data was demodulated and decimated by 2 prior to beamforming.
+Due to memory constraints, the data were demodulated and decimated by 2 prior to beamforming.
 These acquisitions contain reverberation clutter from superficial tissue that is visible in the vessel and anechoic nodules.

-Additional rat liver data from \cite{Telichko2022Noninvasive} was used to analyze sound speed estimation performance for tissues with larger sound speed changes.
-Data originally were captured with a full synthetic aperture sequence using 192 elements on an L12-3v transducer with a Verasonics Vantage 256 system.
+Additional rat liver data from \cite{Telichko2022Noninvasive} was used to analyze sound speed estimation performance in tissues with more complex sound speed distributions.
+Data were originally captured with a full synthetic aperture sequence using 192 elements on an L12-3v transducer.
 The center transmit frequency was 7.81\,MHz, with a 31.25\,MHz sampling frequency.
 The global liver sound speeds were determined \textit{ex vivo} in a 37\degree C water tank using the same procedure as the meat-layer phantom data.
-Four liver lobes with sound speed differences up to approximately 30\,m/s were observed.
+In these data, speed of sound measurements from four of the liver lobes in a subset of these rats showed sound speed differences of up to 30\,m/s relative to the global liver measurements.